Mane offside call outrages Liverpool fans as claims of VAR delivering title gifts are refuted | Goal.com

 Liverpool supporters have been quick to offer a response to those claiming that VAR is aiding the Reds’ Premier League title challenge, with Sadio Mane seeing a contentious call go against him in a 2-0 win over Watford.

-Jurgen Klopp’s side thought they had broken the deadlock at Anfield on Saturday when their Senegalese forward found the back of net.
+Jurgen Klopp’s side thought they had doubled their lead at Anfield on Saturday when their Senegalese forward found the back of net early in the second half.

 Not for the first time this season, though, celebrations were cut short due to technological involvement.